mik-tf/openedx-tf/README.md

 ## Prerequisites

-- A ThreeFold Full VM with Ubuntu 24.04 and IPv4 network
+- A ThreeFold Full VM with Ubuntu 24.04
+  - With IPv4 as Network
+    - Set your custom domain
+    - Set the A record to the IP of the Vm hosting your workload
+  - Without IPv4 as Network
+    - Set a web gateway with a custom domain
+    - Set TLS passthrough to false
+    - Set the A record to the IP of the web gateway node
 - At least 8GB RAM (16GB recommended for production)
 - At least 2vcores
 - At least 50GB storage as an additional disk